taylorlapeyre/hn-clojure/README.md

 At the moment, everything is done in Clojure.
 I plan to add some Clojurescript for collapsing comments, etc.

-The website is _super slow_ because I am waiting for every item to come back before rendering the page.
+The website is a little slow because I am waiting for every item to come back before rendering the page.
 This can be faster by rendering items on the front end as they come in via Reagent.

 ### Getting Up & Running